ilikegoodfood/CommunityLib/README.md

 # CommunityLib
- A community library that contains tools for the midding of Shadows of Forbidden Gods
+ A community library that contains tools for the modding of Shadows of Forbidden Gods